Michael Andersen, PlacesForBikes staff writer

 Minnesota’s capital is clearly looking to end years of lagging behind its bigger sibling, Minneapolis, on quality bike infrastructure.
 Its newly branded “Capital City Bikeway” on Jackson Street, finished in October, is a well-designed trunk line for a newly planned downtown network.
 It runs from St. Paul’s Mississippi River path network through downtown and directly across Interstate 94 to the Capitol Building, a hospital and another trail.
 Color-contrasting asphalt and custom signals define this 12-foot-wide sidewalk-level bikeway built entirely with local money.

 A squad of creative bureaucrats in this central Texas boomtown have spent 10 years quietly reinventing urban road planning for the 21st century, and last year voters gave them the cash to put that knowhow to use.
 3rd Street, the final link in a continuous five-mile chain of all-ages bikeways across Austin’s central city, is a sign of much more to come.

 5) Williamsburg Bridge approaches, New York City

 Everybody knows bikeable bridges are crucial to citywide networks, but it takes a truly thoughtful city to carefully design the approaches to these bridges.
-NYC’s transportation department reshuffled parking lanes and whipped out its creative paintbrush to make the streets that lead to the country’s most-biked bridge comfortable and intuitive.
+NYC’s transportation department reshuffled parking lanes and whipped out its creative paintbrush to make the streets that lead to the country’s second-most-biked bridge comfortable and intuitive.